kklmn/xrt/doc/instructions.rst

 If you use Anaconda, the required packages are already there, except it probably lacks the GLUT library used by PyOpenGL.
-Then you can first install freeglut3-dev by apt and then pyopengl by pip or directly the packaged python-opengl or python3-opengl by apt.
+Then you can first install freeglut3-dev by apt (or freeglut-devel on rpm systems) and then pyopengl by pip or directly the packaged python-opengl or python3-opengl by apt.

 If you use a system-wide Python, all required packages can be installed with a system package manager (aptitude, yum) or with pip.
 Names of the packages can